TA-Robot/deeplab/project/docs/obl-implementation.md

 - The implementation uses 1D feature-neighborhood operators as a practical CPU-friendly approximation for diffusion and pooling primitives.
 - Parameter count is reported as both trainable and total (including buffers).
+- Dataset selection is controlled by `--dataset`.
+Downloads are disabled, so datasets must be placed under `project/data/` (or `--data-dir`).